Greg Miskiw

 Greg Miskiw (born Ihor Miskiw; December 1949 – 25 September 2021) was a British journalist and news editor of the defunct tabloid newspaper the News of the World.

 Career

-Miskiw was born in Leeds, Yorkshire in December 1949 and is of Ukrainian descent.
-He began a career in journalism after taking the National Council for the Training of Journalists' one-year full-time entry course at Highbury Technical College, Portsmouth, in 1968-69.
+Miskiw was born in Leeds, Yorkshire in December 1949 and was of Ukrainian descent.
+He began a career in journalism after taking the National Council for the Training of Journalists' one-year full-time entry course at Highbury Technical College, Portsmouth, in 1968–69.

 Mirror Group

 During the 1980s, Miskiw worked as a reporter for tabloid papers published by the Mirror Group.
 He was arrested by the Polish authorities for visa irregularities in 1981 while working for the Sunday Mirror.
 He later moved to work for the Daily Mirror.

 News of the World

 By 2001 Miskiw was working for the News of the World as assistant editor on the news desk.
 There he helped to co-ordinate the work of Mazher Mahmood (also known as the fake sheikh), particularly Mahmood's taping of frank unguarded comments by Sophie, Countess of Wessex about various political figures and members of the Royal Family.
 He became assistant editor (news and investigations) in 2001.
 In April 2002 News of the Worlds crime editor Peter Rose resigned following the collapse of a proposed interview with a witness to the death of Damilola Taylor.
 In 2003 an employment tribunal ruled in favour of Rose's case for constructive dismissal.
 The tribunal chairman was particularly critical of Greg Miskiw, who failed to inform the reporters that the funding which would have enabled the interview to occur was not in place until all of the parties were ready to begin.
 The chairman said the Miskiw's manner was "cavalier and irresponsible" adding that Miskiw's actions "could no doubt affect the reputation of the applicant".
 Later that year Miskiw moved to Manchester to oversee News of the World's north of England office.

-Speaking of the activities of the News of the World, Miskiw was once infamously quoted as saying:

-"That is what we do - we go out and destroy other people's lives".
+Speaking of the activities of the News of the World, Miskiw once said "That is what we do - we go out and destroy other people's lives".